KTM 450 series

-The KTM 450 EXC is a 4-stroke enduro off-road motorcycle made by KTM.
+The KTM 450 series is a range 4-stroke enduro off-road motorcycles made by KTM.
 The models are the European road legal 400 EXC and 450 EXC, the US 450 (Close Ratio) XC and 450 (Wide Ratio) XC-W. The European EXC versions have a small headlight, speedometer, tail-light and somewhat softer linkless (PDS) rear suspension.
 The US EXC is 50-states street legal.

 Model progression

 2000 - 2002

 The factory RFS (Racing Four Stroke) KTM 400 EXC won the 1999 World Enduro Championship.
 The 2000 RFS KTM 400 EXC had a right side kickstarter but also had the E-start button.
 KTM took a different approach to the configuration of the motor than most other manufacturers.
 While others used a 90mm-plus bore piston with a very short stroke of 60mm, the KTM RFS motor used an 89mm x 64mm boiconfiguration which provided more torque at the expense of higher RPM's.